 LAM is supported only in 64-bit mode and applies only addresses used for data accesses.
-LAM doe not apply to addresses used for instruction fetches or to those that specify the targets of jump and call instructions.
+LAM does not apply to addresses used for instruction fetches or to those being loaded into the RIP register (e.g., as targets of jump and call instructions).